caseyshields/Orion/README.md

 #### Safety

+**A: Sun avoidance is the only feature the PCU/ACUs don't have.
+And since the process is largely manual such a problem is usually caught- so this isn't a high priority feature.**

 - Sun Avoidance: In the case of sun obstruction do I generate a new path?
 - Cable wraps: does the plan have to limit total rotation?
 - How would I implement a smoothness test?

 #### Accuracy

+**A: For the first delivery use the reduced accuracy which should be around 1mas.
+Improve accuracy when adding in planet tracking.
+Once I generate A stream of EFG coordinates this can be tested against tracker outputs.**

 - [ ] Default accuracy reaches 1 mas theoretically with good clock and catalog
 - [ ] Increased accuracy is required for planets